Thomas Seymour, 1st Baron Seymour of Sudeley: Relationship with Edward VI

 Despite his great wealth and high position, Thomas Seymour could not come to terms with his brother's appointment as protector; and in his struggle with Somerset, he tried to ingratiate himself with the king, who was merely a child.
 He sought the 9-year-old Edward to write a letter on his behalf in support of his marriage to the dowager queen, Catherine Parr.
 The letter was obviously dictated by Thomas for Edward's signature and only enraged Somerset.
-He began to visit Edward frequently, secretly giving him an extravagant allowance of coins, so that Edward might be satisfied in feeling more grown-up and more king-like, giving gifts to his servants, teachers, and friends.
+He began to visit Edward frequently, secretly giving him an extravagant allowance of coins, so that Edward might be satisfied in feeling more grown-up and more kingly, giving gifts to his servants, teachers, and friends.
 Even though he lived in sumptuous splendour and wanting for nothing, no provisions had been made for Edward's pocket money; he became accustomed to these regular payments and began to ask Seymour freely for his allowance.

 Thomas continued his manipulation of the king.
 In trying to get a bill through Parliament making him Edward's personal governor, Seymour requested Edward's royal signature on the bill.
 But Edward was uncertain and reluctant to go behind the back of the protector, Somerset, and of the regency council, and he would not sign it.
 Seymour persistently pressured Edward, until Edward felt threatened.
 But Seymour did not give up.
 He tried to persuade Edward that he did not need a protector, getting Edward to admit that it might be better for Somerset to die.
 It is not known what the king meant by this, but it was probably uttered innocently.
 Seymour intended that the king's royal signature and personal support would destabilise Somerset's position as protector, and as a member of the regency council.
 In his frustration and inability to gain any significant influence over the king, Thomas Seymour began to think in terms of open rebellion.